-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on July 21, 2022.
-On July 21, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Disputed Domain Name.
-On July 22, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Disputed Domain Name, which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on July 26, 2022 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on July 30, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on August 29, 2022.
+On August 30, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Disputed Domain Name.
+On September 1, 2022, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

-The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on August 31, 2022.
-In accordance with the Rules, paragraph 5, the due date for Response was September 20, 2022.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on September 2, 2022.
+In accordance with the Rules, paragraph 5, the due date for Response was September 22, 2022.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on September 26, 2022.
+Accordingly, the Center notified the Respondent's default on September 23, 2022.